literalice/play-xwiki-rendering/README.md

 You can use some XWiki macros.

-To use XWiki macros, add a macro jar to your project or register a macro source code.
+To use a XWiki macro, add a macro jar to your project or register a macro source code.

 #### Adding a macro jar ####